 Effective lighting is also essential for nighttime bow fishing.
 It allows you to spot fish below the surface, and correct lighting might be the difference between a successful catch and a frustrating trip.

-• Importance: Good lighting improves visibility in murky, low-light, or dark water and enables one to see deeper, farther, or further.
+• Importance: Good lighting improves visibility in murky, low-light, or dark water, enabling one to see deeper, farther, or further.
 He also added that lights can attract fish closer to the surface.

 • Types:

 • Setup: For maximum effect, lights can be mounted on a boat, bow, or shore-based platform.
-For beginners, a portable, clip-on LED light is affordable and versatile.
+For beginners, a portable, clip-on LED light is an affordable and versatile option.

 C. Boat Setup

 Equipping yourself with a well-equipped boat is an advantage.
-It provides comfort and stability and will ensure your success in bow fishing trips.
-Of course, portable gear can make it more enjoyable even if you fish from the shore.
+It provides comfort and stability, ensuring your success on bow fishing trips.
+Of course, portable gear can make it more enjoyable, even if you fish from the shore.

 • Deck-Mounted Lights: For serious bow fishermen, deck-mounted lights provide wide-area illumination consistent enough to scan an area.
 Elevated platforms offer better vantage points, resulting in more targeted fish.